simonseag/java-technical-assignment/NOTES.md

 10) Given the time constraints I have implemented only the FreeItemDiscountRule however I have stubbed additional rules which I believe would cover the additional scenarios highlighted in the specifications.
 We would have to implement the calculation logic in each and the load/add them to the DiscountCalculator in the same way as the FreeItemDiscountRule.

-11) This solution is extendible by implementing additional rules, each responsible for one specific discount for one specific product.
+11) My solution can be further extended by implementing as many additional rules as required.
+Each responsible for one specific discount for one specific product.

-12) If we wanted to be able to apply multiple rules to a single product, this would be very possible given then current structure.
-The only element we would need to modify is the unique key.
-This is current just the ItemType enum, but we would think about combining both this and a unique element from the rule itself.
+12) If we wanted to be able to apply multiple rules to a single product, this would be easily possible given the current structure.
+The only element we would need to modify is the unique key which each rule has (LoadableDiscountRule.getKey method).
+The current implementation is just the ItemType enum, but we would think about combining both this and a unique element from the rule itself if multiple rule were used per ItemType.

+13) As a note on the time limit.
+I was not able to work on this task during a single block of time due to other commitments, so you will see commits over a number of hours.
+I believe I cumulatively spent approximately the correct amount of time.